-Former WFAN radio host Craig Carton convicted of fraud
+Former sports radio host Craig Carton convicted of fraud

 “I need to let it sink in now,” Carton said.
 “I’m going to go home and hug my kids and let my lawyers deal with the rest of it.”

 His lawyers said they planned to appeal the Manhattan federal court jury verdict.
 Sentencing was set for Feb.
 27 on charges of conspiracy, wire fraud and securities fraud.
+Though the charges carry a potential penalty of 45 years in prison, any sentence was likely to be far less than that.

 The verdict came after five hours of deliberations that began Tuesday.